yuhanlyu/experimental/search/binary-search/README.md

 Gerth Stølting Brodal, Gabriel Moruz,Skewed Binary Search Trees, Lecture Notes in Computer Science Volume 4168, 2006, pp 708-719

+## Test method
+A set of integers is generated uniformly at random and sorted.
+Then, generate random number as target element to be searched in the sorted set.
+Since the random number generation is included in the CPU time in the benchmark, I also measure the running time of random number generation.

 ## Result
 I compared my implementation of binary search, biased searhc with STL